How to Help Your New Dog Feel Comfortable at Home

 - Pet gate: Your dog will be curious of their new home, so if there is a room that you want to keep them away from, use a pet gate to close off that area.
 Choose one that’s tall enough for your dog breed since some are known to scale gates.

 - Exercise pen: If you don’t have an ideal room for your dog to play in, create a space that’s larger than their crate by using an exercise pen.

 - Grooming tools: Be prepared for when your dog’s nails get long and when they start shedding by having nail clippers, a brush and a hair clipper on hand.

 - Chew toys: Dogs love to chew, but puppies will want to chew through everything during the teething stage.
 Choose toys that aren’t too small to prevent choking.

-- Dog food: While your dog adjusts to their new home, it’s recommended that you feed them the same food that they’re used to from the shelter, store or breeder.
+- Dog food: While your dog adjusts to their new home, it’s recommended that you feed them the same food that they’re used to from the shelter or breeder.
 Once they’re ready, do your research and consult with your veterinarian to find the most suitable dog food option for your dog and slowly mix it in with the food that they’re accustomed to.
 Note that it may take a few tries until you find one that suits their health requirements and appetite.

 - Dog treats: Be prepared with dog treats to reward your dog during training.

 - Dog waste bags: Have plenty of these on hand while on a walk to pick up after your dog.